 Surfing with Ulap Siyam, Siargao

 Surfing in the Philippines has been on my radar for many years.
 As a beginner surfer myself, I knew I didn’t want to be tossed around in a sea of other learners.
 A more personalised experience suited me better.
 Learning from someone who was truly passionate about surfing and someone who delivered the lesson in an innovative way was important to me.
+Also important to me was finding a way to support the local community.

 Ana Mae Alipayo was exactly who I was looking for.
 She runs Ulap Siyam, a surf academy with a difference.
 Ana focuses on the art of surf science to educate and empower you to truly understand what it means to ‘catch a wave’.
 She is also part of the women’s national surfing team and grew up in Siargao with her two brothers (who are also keen surfers).